 The darkened computer terminal in the clubhouse was the only bad sign of the day.
 A few golfers had seized the opportunity presented by unexpectedly warm temperatures to squeeze in a bonus round in mid-November.
 The course was a bit scruffy, showing signs of hibernation, but still remained in good enough shape to play.

-A Handicap Index is defined as "potential scoring ability on a course of standard playing difficulty."
 Consider a player on a course that, during the winter, was extraordinarily easy because the tees were moved up and there was no rough.
 Such a course would no longer reflect conditions under which it was rated, so accepting even a few scores could change a player's Handicap Index.
 The converse holds true for those facing quite difficult conditions, such as wet fairways or strong winter winds.

 This is why many associations in areas where winter can be harsh set an inactive season, which often lasts from November to the middle of March.
 To provide score-posting consistency across a state or region, all clubs within the association's jurisdiction, whether member clubs of the association or not, must follow the inactive season schedule.

 With that said, what if the players had been on vacation in a warmer climate, such as Florida?
 As long as the course played was still active or is active year-round, the scores must be posted, even if the player’s home course is inactive.
 A club must accept all away scores and may not eliminate acceptable scores from a player's record.

 Late-season play can be one of the unexpected joys of the game.
 However, regardless of how perfect the weather is, if the course played is inactive, the round will amount to nothing more than a pleasant way to spend an afternoon.